chef-boneyard/knife-opc/README.md

 # Installation

 This knife plugin is packaged as a gem.
-To install it, clone the git repository and run the following:

-    gem build knife-opc.gemspec
+To install it run:

-    gem install knife-opc-0.1.1.gem
+    chef gem install knife-opc

 # Configuration